4x1md/vx8_gps/README.md

 ![BlockDiagram](https://raw.githubusercontent.com/4z7dtf/vx8_gps/master/VX8_GPS/Docs/Images/vx8_gps_connections.png)

 The hardware is quite simple.
 GY-GPS6MV2 GPS module transmits its data to the Arduino which does necessary processing and sends it to the transceiver.
 Allthough the communication between the original Yaesu FGPS2 module and the radio is bi-directional, in my project I decided to make it unidirectional from GPS to radio.
 Not only is the bi-directional communication useless in this case but also requires one more serial port.
 This configuration uses only one serial port to communicate with both devices.

+Important!
+The serial port on the Arduino board is also used for programming the device.
+Leaving the GPS connected to the serial RX pin will cause a conflict and make uploading the firmware impossible.
+That's why there is a switch which disconnects GPS output from serial input.

+On the contrary, using USB serial when the transceiver is connected not only is possible but also is recommended for debugging purposes.
+You can use any terminal program to monitor Arduino's output even when the radio is connected.

 Voltage divider formed by 240 Ohm and 470 Ohm resistors converts the logic levels from 5V used by Arduino to 3.3V required by the transceiver.
 Two two-color LEDs are used for indication.
 The left one blinks red if a GGA message was rejected and green if it was sent to the radio.
 The right one does the same form RMC messages.

 All the setup is very similar to [David Fanin's GPS project](https://github.com/dfannin/arduino-vx8r-gps).
 Main difference is that his project implements bi-directional communications using a software serial port emulation for the second port.